 St. Peter’s Basilica

-Walk up the steps to the entrance of the Basilica, and prepare to enter a building unlike any other in the world.
-Inside you’ll see artwork by Michelangelo, including his masterpiece Pietà, and the breathtakingly ornate dome on the ceiling above.
+Exploring St. Peter’s Basilica at The Vatican is an unforgettable experience during your holiday in Rome.
+As you walk up the steps to the entrance of the Basilica, you prepare to enter a building unlike any other in the world.
+The atrium was built between 1608-1612 and is considered to be one of the most remarkable works of Carl Maderno.
+Inside the Basilica you’ll see artwork by Michelangelo, including his masterpiece Pietà.
+Don’t forget to look up, though, as you’ll get a chance to marvel at the ornate dome on the ceiling above you.

 The Basilica has a capacity of 20,000 people.
 To get an idea of the sheer scale of the building, walk along the nave and make note of the marks on the floor.
 These indicate the comparative length of some of the largest churches in the world.
 Look out for a red disk on the floor, too.
 This marks the place where Roman Emperors were once crowned by the Pope.

 Climbing the dome at St Peter’s Basilica Rome

 If you go up the famous dome (cupola), you’ll need to tackle 551 steps.
 Alternatively, you could save some energy but spend some Euros by taking a lift part of the way.
 You’ll still have to climb 320 steps, so it’s not for those who might struggle with these steps.
 However you make your way up, it’s a challenging climb, but well worth it.
 From the top you’ll enjoy 360° views of the whole city.

 Before leaving the Basilica, you can explore the Vatican Grottoes beneath the building.
 This vast underground crypt contains the tombs of popes, including John Paul II, as well as kings and queens dating back to the 10th century.
 If you’re visiting with children, this may be a trip to avoid.
 Not because of the macabre location, but because you have to be silent at all times while inside.